Musical Theatre Program Overview

 Broadway at Manhattanville (B@M) is the musical theatre club on campus.
 Made up of students from the performing arts programs as well as non-performance majors, the B@M mission is to develop a space where anyone can perform and discuss their love of musical theatre.

 Manhattanville’s robust musical theatre facilities include four dedicated on-campus venues.
 These flexible spaces provide a home for any performance, from a one-person cabaret to a 40 person musical.

-Reid Castle: Home of Manhattanville’s annual Shakespeare Festival
+- Reid Castle: Home of multiple performance events

 In addition to these performance spaces, we have multiple individual soundproof practice rooms available for private lessons, practice and rehearsals.